 Segment triangulation is ideal, but not always possible.
 The amount of DNA you inherit from an ancestor decreases with each generation.
 Because the DNA randomly recombines with each generation, you will not inherit the same DNA segments from your grandmother as your first cousin.
 You’ll likely inherit some common segments, but not all.

 When autosomal DNA began being used by genealogists, segment triangulation was the gold standard and no testing company had a tool.
 It required asking DNA matches to upload their raw DNA to GEDMatch for comparison and using spreadsheets to track the segment data.
-Two testing companies now offer a chromosome browser that show triangulated segments, My Heritage and 23andMe.
+Two testing companies now offer a chromosome browser that shows triangulated segments, My Heritage and 23andMe.
 Additionally, DNA from all the testing companies can be uploaded to GEDMatch and the tools there used to find triangulated segments.

 Nicole illustrated how to use chromosome browsers from each DNA test company in her article, “The Chromosome Browser: A Tool for Visualizing Segment Data.”
 She detailed segment triangulation on 23andMe, My Heritage, and GEDMatch.
 In this article, I’ll show how I discovered the triangulated segment illustrated above using the chromosome browser on MyHeritage.